Turbofan3360/OpenEQ/README.md

 ### Known limitations/issues: ###

  - Only detects media streams starting after activating the equalizer
- - Doesn't work with all apps - some apps don't notify the system when starting a media stream, and so the equalizer can't attach to them
+ - Doesn't work with all apps - some apps don't notify the system when starting a media stream, and so the equalizer can't attach to them (see [Media Player Configuration](https://github.com/Turbofan3360/OpenEQ#media-player-configuration))
  - Requires Android 8.0 or higher

 ### Contributing: ###